pnguyen44/react-to-do/README.md

 # On Track

-A full stack app that allow users to add, update, and delete todo items.
+A full stack app that allow users to add, update, and delete to-do items.
 This app was created using node.js, Express, React, JavaScript, HTML, CSS, and Material-UI.

 <img width="1440" alt="on-track app" src="https://i.imgur.com/TAHEaav.png">